kouichi-c-nakamura/Zotero-translator-SfN-2016/readme.md

+Although I have made [a Pull Request](https://github.com/zotero/translators/pull/1427) for [Zotero translators](https://github.com/zotero/translators), it's stuck and has not been added to Zotero.
+I decided to create a separate repo on its own.

 ## Installation

 1. Find and open your Zotero data directory from Preferences > Advanced > Files and Folders > Data  Directory Location > Show Data  Directory.